psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

 ## Graphical user interface
 ###  Fixed issues
   * Fixed saving of data modifications in interconnection and sum of interconnection screens

-## Operation Planning Module (SDDP)
-###  Fixed issues
-  * Fixed an issue in the use of hourly inflows that do not have valid data for all necessary horizon

 # SDDP 18.0.7rc7